hiralee/FallingWords/README.md

 ## Description

-Dear Reviewers, thank you for taking the time to review my code.

 I have chosen option one of the suggested challenges, Falling Words.

 The app starts with asking the user 5 questions one after another.
 The user is shown two buttons, "Correct" and "Wrong",